-contact as a us at ukcentreadministration@cli.co.uk to discuss your needs.
-1 Understand the role and 1.1 Describe the functions of the 1.1.1 Core functions of financial services (investment chain, risk pooling, value of the financial financial services sector, payment services) and how they inter-relate.
-5 services sector. including life and pensions.
-1.1.2 Areas of financial services activities (e.g. savings and investments, Questions borrowing (commercial and consumer including mortgage, other secured and unsecured loans, bridging finance - personal and commercial and consumer credit), protection, general insurance, planning and advisory services), and identify those relating to life and pensions products and services (including management of underlying investments).
-1.1.3 Size of the financial services industry and the life and pensions sector and their contribution to economy.
-1.2 Describe the key institutions 1.2.1 Main institutions (financial markets, retail, wholesale, regulators). and organisations within 1.2.2 UK government, (oversight of economic and monetary policy, regulation, financial services, including the taxation and a range of financial provisions).
-UK government, and their 2.1 roles.
-211 Cocial value of incurance /honefits to individuals, cociety and the 2 Understand the importance 2.1 Explain the social value of 2.1.1 Social value of insurance (benefits to individuals, society and the of life and pensions products and services for insurance and how protection 212 economy).
-9 society, the economy and needs are met by State and private provision.
-2.1.2 State provision - financial wellbeing on unemployment, illness or Questions individuals. private provision.
-2.1.3 bereavement partially secured by state benefits.
-Questions mairiaaas.
-2.1.5 Private provision (personal and collective/employer protection arrangements; types of protection available).
-2.2 Explain the importance of 2.2.1 State provision - pensions and benefits entitlement, structure, funding, ۷.۷ sufficient retirement income 2.2.1 level of provision. and how this is supported by 2.2.2 Private provision - the types of private pension available, tax incentives, State and private provision.
-2.2.2 investments and savings for the purpose of providing retirement income.
-State and private provision.
-2.2.3 Key statistics on current and projected demographic composition and 2.2.3 forecasts of retirement income, issues for the State and individuals.
-2.2.4 Sources of provision of guidance and advice - State and private. ۷.۷.٦ State and private.
+ife and pensions prin - Assessment Criteria Indicative Content Chrome.
+Sp ÷ availab le from https://speechify.com/ .
+If d has been designed to be read via the speechify extension available on ibility reasons you require this document in an alternative format, please 1 Understand the role and value of the financial 1.1 Describe the functions of the financial services sector, 1.1.1 Core functions of financial services (investment chain, risk pooling, payment services) and how they inter-relate.
+5 Questions services sector. including life and pensions.
+1.1.2 Areas of financial services activities (e.g. savings and investments, borrowing (commercial and consumer including mortgage, other secured and unsecured loans, bridging finance - personal and commercial and consumer credit), protection, general insurance, planning and advisory services), and identify those relating to life and pensions products and services (including management of underlying investments). - 1.1.3 Size of the financial services industry and the life and pensions sector and their contribution to economy.
+1.2 , 1.2.1 Main institutions (financial markets, retail, wholesale, regulators). and organisations within financial services, including the UK government, and their roles.
+1.2.2 UK government, (oversight of economic and monetary policy, regulation, taxation and a range of financial provisions).
+2 Understand the importance of life and pensions 2.1 Explain the social value of insurance and how protection 2.1.1 Social value of insurance (benefits to individuals, society and the economy).
+9 products and services for society, the economy and needs are met by State and private provision.
+2.1.2 State provision - financial wellbeing on unemployment, illness or bereavement partially secured by state benefits.
+Questions individuals.
+2.1.3 Private provision (personal and collective/employer protection arrangements; types of protection available).
+2.2 Explain the importance of sufficient retirement income 2.2.1 State provision - pensions and benefits entitlement, structure, funding, level of provision. and how this is supported by State and private provision.
+2.2.2 Private provision - the types of private pension available, tax incentives, investments and savings for the purpose of providing retirement income.
+2.2.3 Key statistics on current and projected demographic composition and forecasts of retirement income, issues for the State and individuals.
+2.2.4 Sources of provision of guidance and advice - State and private.